maanavshah/maanavshah.github.io/projects.md

 ### [**Library Management System**](https://github.com/maanavshah/library-management)

 A library management system implemented using Ruby on Rails.
-It provides authentication, authorizarion, file storage, mailer support and asynchronous execution.
-This application is also deployed on heroku: [*library-management-7*](https://library-management-7.herokuapp.com/)
+It provides authentication, authorisation, file storage, mailer support and background processing.
+Supported by devise, carrierwave, minimagick, ActionMailer, Sidekiq and Redis.
+This application is also deployed on Heroku.: [*library-management-7*](https://library-management-7.herokuapp.com/)

 **Tags**: *Library Management, Ruby on Rails, Heroku*